Skip to Main Content

 Editing your list

 You can edit your list in any way that suits your teaching style and guides students to read effectively.
-You can organise by themes, weekly reading, or types of source by adding and arranging sections, and adding notes and resources (video 4:43).
+You can organise by themes, weekly reading, or types of source.

 Requesting digitisations